Bad Luck (Zach Top song): Lyrics and composition

 "Bad Luck" is a blues-inspired neotraditional country song that has been described as a “dive bar anthem”.
-Lyrically, it tells tell the story of a gambler who just can’t catch a break.
+Lyrically, it tells the story of a gambler who just can’t catch a break.
 The song sees him losing everything.
 However, his luck turns around when he meets “the one.”
 The narrator describes various cases of running into bad luck, including seeing a black cat, losing his rent money playing the lottery, and several failed relationships, but feels that his unlucky streak is over now he has found a new love interest.

 Music video

 The music video for "Bad Luck" was directed by Citizen Kane Wayne and premiered on October 31, 2023.
 It begins with Top driving his pickup truck down the street at night, interspersed with various scenes of him at the local bar: playing poker, drinking, playing his guitar, and playing pool.